 - 10. Communicate your working hours with your coworkers

 - 11. Check in with your coworkers and don’t be afraid to ask for help

 - 12. Take constant breaks

 - 15. Use one task management app and update it every day

 - 16. Use apps and tools that will make your life easier

 - 18. Turn off your notifications after you finish working for the day

-If you’re just starting working from home, get comfy, brew a cup of coffee and let me tell you: there are a couple of things you should know.
+No matter whether you are working at an entry-level job or you hold a higher position in the company, get comfy, brew a cup of coffee and let me tell you: there are a couple of things you should know.
 Remote workers need to organize their time wisely, to create the right environment and to make sure they keep in touch with the rest of the team.
 You may find this hard now that remote working has been imposed due Coronavirus and you might feel a lot of pressure on your shoulders because you’re doing something you’re not used to, but don’t worry, we’re all in this together!